 We all have a story to tell.
 Each one is unique and with value.
 We need to tell it.

 When it comes right down to it, God says we have all sinned and fallen short of his glory.
-No matter what age we were or what we’d done or failed to do before we came to faith in Christ, we needed the grace he extended.
+It really doesn’t matter what age we were or what we’d done or failed to do before we came to faith in Christ.
+We needed the grace he extended.
 So every testimony matters.

 Are you sharing yours?